-Nutritional yeast is a magical ingredient.
+Nutritional yeast is a superstar ingredient.

 In fact, nooch, as it’s lovingly called by its fans, has gained a cult following because, along with its yummy, cheesy, nutty flavor, this delicious seasoning delivers wonderful health benefits — a complete protein punch and lots of B vitamins.

-And, what we’ve discovered over the years at Because Animals, is that nooch’s irresistible umami flavor also makes dogs go wild for their food!
+And, what we’ve discovered over the years at Because, Animals, is that nooch’s irresistible umami flavor also makes dogs go wild for their food!

 If you are still wondering what exactly nutritional yeast is, here’s the skinny.
 It comes from a species of yeast known as Saccharomyces cerevisiae.
 Unlike activated yeast, which is used to leaven bread, nutritional yeast becomes a deactivated yeast during the heating and drying process.

 Nooch is usually grown on a glucose medium, typically either sugarcane or beet molasses.
 And it is sold as yellow flakes or a yellow powder.
 Admittedly, that yeasty name paired with that flaky presentation doesn’t make for the most enticing food ingredient, but you really need to try it to understand just how good it is.

 For humans, who love to use it to make creamy pasta sauces and dressings or to put it on popcorn and roasted veggies, nooch is a wonderful dietary supplement that is also dairy-free and, usually, gluten-free.
 Nutritional yeast naturally contains beneficial B vitamins and many manufacturers fortify it with B12.
 On average, a serving also provides 9 g of protein and that is a complete protein, providing all nine amino acids the human body cannot produce.